SrIzan10/share-stuff-yes/README.md

 The `--name` can be changed to your liking.

 On the volume part, change the `/host/path/to/have/your/files` to where you want to have the files hosted.
-The `AUTHTOKEN` env variable should be a real long random string with special characters, numbers, letters...
+The `AUTHTOKEN` env variable should be a really long random string with special characters, numbers, letters...
 I mean, go crazy!
 Whoever has that token can upload ANYTHING to the server.
 [This is a solid generator](https://delinea.com/resources/password-generator-it-tool).

 For the INSTANCEURL variable, you need to set the main URL the server without the slash at the end.
 For example: `https://thissubdomainisanexample.srizan.ml` and NOT `https://thissubdomainisanexample.srizan.ml/`.
 In `-p` you can edit the first part, aka the port.